Rains expected to be on and off this week.

-Average Rental Conditions for TODAY, SEPTEMBER 20: 29,000 AHD.
-Rentals at this river speed aren't necessarily recommended for *FIRST-TIMER* paddlers, as the river will not be flowing at an *easy breezy* type pace, but with a slight push from the river's flow.
+Average Rental Conditions for THIS WEEK, DECEMBER 2-6: 45,000.
+NO RENTALS TODAY.
+Rentals at this river speed are not recommended for *FIRST-TIME* paddlers, as the river will not be flowing at an *easy breezy* type pace, but with a heavy push from the river's flow.
 As we begin rentals headed UP stream, please keep this in mind when reserving.
-Hugging the shoreline is always helpful for easier paddling.
+Hugging the shoreline tightly is always helpful for easier paddling.
 Book your weekend reservation now and be sure to sign your 2020 Safety Waiver!

 With having to downsize our typical rental strategy to ensure time for sanitation after each equipment use, limited rental time slots are available.
 Please plan to book 2-3 days in advance of when you wish to hit the water.
 Available walk-in/day-of rentals are sure to be few and far between, particularly on weekend days and around holidays.

 Book A Trip - but read below first!

 YOU WILL NOT BE ALLOWED TO RENT WITH L2 OUTSIDE WITHOUT WATCHING THE RULES AND SAFETY INSTRUCTIONAL SEGMENTS OF THE L2 RENTAL VIDEO.
 Our goal is to make your experience as fun AND safe as possible.
 Our water gurus are happy to help in any way they can.

 Read more about how we make our rental decisions below.

 Renter Capability VS. The TN River (+ Chickamauga Dam)

 FIRST-TIMERS (never paddled a day in my life): 0-20,000 AHD